canmet-energy/btap_batch/README.md

 *Note*: This script will not delete anything from S3.
 So you must delete your S3 folders yourself.

 The excel output will be saved on your local machine in the output folder for the run.

+6. Run the command 'docker kill btap_postgres' when you are done with your analysis.
+If btap_batch crashed or :kill_database was set to false.
+The database may still be running on your local system.
+Just in case, execute this command.

 ## Optimization
 To perform an optimization run.